skip to Main Content

 Behaviour and Disclipline

 Trainees will be counselled whenever their performance is unsatisfactory or when their behaviour is considered inappropriate.
-This includes behaviour which impacts adversely on the safety, performance or functioning of the team.
+This includes behaviour which impacts adversely on the safety, performance, or functioning of the team.
+Counselling may be informal or formal, with all formal counselling being recorded.
+The outcome of initial counselling may include a caution.

 Access & Equity

-ADAS will ensure that all participants have equitable access to the training and assessment programs irrespective of their gender, age, race, religion, culture, linguistic background, marital status, location, socio-economic background, disability, sexual preference, family responsibility or political conviction.
+ADAS will ensure that all participants have equitable access to the training and assessment programs, irrespective of their gender, age, race, religion, culture, linguistic background, marital status, location, socio-economic background, disability, sexual preference, family responsibility or political conviction.

 ADAS and its staff are committed to ensuring that all training and assessment policies and procedures, including nominations and enrolments into training courses, incorporate access and equity principles.
 ADAS ensures that all people involved act in an ethical and responsible manner, ensuring fairness and compliance with equal opportunity and anti-discrimination legislation.